ARM-software/abi-aa/aapcs64/aapcs64.rst

   by the half-open interval [T.SP, T.base).
 The active region is empty when T.SP is equal to T.base.

+* The inactive region of T's stack is the area of memory denoted by the half-open interval [T.limit, T.SP).
+The inactive region is empty when T.SP is equal to T.limit.

 The stack may have a fixed size or be dynamically extendable (by adjusting the stack-limit downwards).

 The rules for maintenance of the stack are divided into two parts: a set of constraints that must be observed at all times, and an additional constraint that must be observed at a public interface.